seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 Doth rend the region, so, after Pyrrhus' pause,
 Aroused vengeance sets him new a-work;
 And never did the Cyclops' hammers fall
-On Mars's armour forged for proof eterne
+On Mars's armor forged for proof eterne
 With less remorse than Pyrrhus' bleeding sword
 Now falls on Priam.
 Out, out, thou strumpet, Fortune!
 All you gods,
 In general synod 'take away her power;
 Break all the spokes and fellies from her wheel,
 And bowl the round nave down the hill of heaven,
-As low as to the fiends!'
+As low as to the fiends!' /

 **LORD POLONIUS**
-This is too long.
+/ This is too long.

 **HAMLET**
 It shall to the barber's, with your beard.
 Prithee,